ashley190/terminal/development-log.md

 Jul 14 -    Worked on options to navigate backwards in feature 2.
 Rewrote control flow into while loop and moved into a function.
 Works!
             Tried implementing curses for select options for feature 2; will pass assignment due by the time I figure this out - perhaps in version 2?
-Jul 15 -    Combined purpose and wine list in winelibrary.py
+Jul 15 -    Combined purpose and wine list in winelibrary.py Jul 16 -    Worked on improving the presentation of the text to a better layout in Feature 2 and Feature 3.
+Implemented table to display Feature 3.